 MYP 5 achievement requirements for CP/DP subjects

-students making subject choices for DP subjects will be guided by the career counselor, mentors and teachers.
-Some subjects have particular requirements; these are available in the subject choice guide.
+Students making subject choices for DP subjects will be guided by the Career Counsellor, mentors and teachers.
+Some subjects have particular requirements; these are provided in the section promotion criteria MYP5-DP1.

 Promotion criteria MYP 5 - CP 1